Should I File Electronically or by Mail?

 |---|---|---|

 | Speed | Fastest.
 Refunds can be issued in weeks (sometimes days) when combined with direct deposit. | Slow.
-Paper returns must be mailed, opened, and manually processed — this can take many weeks or months. |
+Paper returns must be mailed, opened, and manually processed.
+This can take many weeks or months. |

 | Accuracy | Software checks math and missing fields.
 Lower chance of errors and IRS notices. | Easier to make math errors or skip lines.
 Handwritten forms can be misread. |